 With a huff, she sat in the chair Sam held for her.

 His light hazel eyes twinkled with humor as he flashed her a bright smile.
 Pushing her chair in, Sam sat beside her, removing the soft wool cap from his smooth, bald head.
-While a few inches shorter than Mason, his shoulders were nearly as wide.
+While a few inches shorter than Mason’s six and a half feet, his shoulders were nearly as wide.
 With his coffee-colored skin, those contrasting, intriguing eyes, and his laid-back New Orleans drawl, Sam caught the eye of women and men alike.
 Sage idly wondered what sort of person it would take to actually snare his attention in return.

 “No problem, Sage.
-A bowl of my homemade gumbo will warm you right up.”
+A bowl of my gumbo will warm you right up.”